syncfusion-content/blazor-docs/blazor/diagram/getting-started/web-assembly-application.md

 ---
 layout: post
 title: Getting Started with Diagram Component in Blazor WASM App | Syncfusion
-description: Learn how to getting started with Diagram control in Blazor WASM application
+description: Learn how to get started with Diagram control in the Blazor WASM application.
 platform: Blazor
 control: Diagram Component
 documentation: ug